marshallepie/tag-my-thing/REFERRAL_SYSTEM_UPDATE.md

 ### Common Questions
 - "How do I get a referral code?" → Automatic for all users
 - "Can I refer friends?" → Yes, all users can refer
-- "Where do my referral links go?" → Influencer signup page
+- "Where do my referral links go?" → You can choose from 5 different landing pages
+- "Which landing page should I choose?" → Influencer signup for best rewards, or specific use case pages for targeted audiences
 - "When do I get tokens?" → When referred users sign up

 ### Documentation Updates
 - Updated help articles about referral system
 - Clarified that all users can refer
+- Added guidance on choosing appropriate landing pages
 - Explained why links go to influencer signup

 ---

-**Result**: A more inclusive, growth-focused referral system that empowers all users to become advocates for TagMyThing while maintaining the proven 5-level reward structure.
+**Result**: A more inclusive, flexible, and growth-focused referral system that empowers all users to become targeted advocates for TagMyThing while maintaining the proven 5-level reward structure and enabling strategic marketing through multiple landing page options.